Are professional resume writing services worth it?

 As a writer and a marketer, selling myself should kinda be my deal, right?
 So why the heck was I drawing a total blank whenever it’s time to talk about my accomplishments?

 Mostly because talking about myself feels icky

 However, resume writing is a skill like any other.
-Although I’m still not particularly comfortable talking about myself, I have developed my resume writing skills mainly because I’ve been in multiple roles where I was part of the interview process.
+Although I’m still not particularly comfortable talking about myself, I have developed my resume writing skills.
+This development came partly because I’ve been in roles where I was part of the interview process.
 During these times, I often had to complete coursework for me to stay updated on hiring trends and best practices for new employees.

 Being on the receiving end of hundreds of resumes over the years has given me the ability to identify what works and more importantly—what doesn’t.
 I’ve seen hundreds of templates, designs, and strategies, and I’ve even successfully offered professional resume writing services myself as a lucrative side hustle.